 Extending more flexibilities to developing countries in the context of the Trade-Related Aspects of Intellectual Property Rights (TRIPS), especially for environmentally sound technologies, would support the implementation of the STI agenda towards sustainable development and help make the multilateral trade regime more consistent with international climate change agreements (UNCTAD, 2021a).
-Similarly, more flexibilities could be provided to the health sector.
-In 2022, the Ministerial Decision that allowed eligible WTO members to produce and supply vaccines without the consent of the patent holder to the extent necessary to address the COVID-19 pandemic set a good example of how flexible IPRs could make significant contributions to addressing global challenges (WTO, 2023a).
+Similarly, more flexibilities could be provided to technologies that contribute addressing global challenges or guaranteeing human-rights, as the right to health recognized in the WHO Constitution.

-B. STI Prerequisites
+B. STI Enablers

-1. Digital infrastructure
+1. Digital infrastructure & interoperability

-Robust digital infrastructure, including interoperable systems, is essential for bridging the digital divide and enabling interconnectivity for inclusive global participation in STI development.
-International support and public-private partnerships for infrastructure development are key to enhancing access to stable and affordable electricity, mobile networks and the internet , particularly in developing nations.
-While international and regional organizations have actively provided funding and technical assistance to build robust and
+Digital infrastructure is an important area of global collaboration for bridging the digital divide and enabling interconnectivity for inclusive global participation in STI development.
+International support and public-private partnerships for infrastructure development are key to enhancing access to stable and affordable electricity, mobile networks and the internet, particularly in developing countries.
+While international and regional organizations have actively provided funding and technical assistance to build robust and sustainable infrastructure systems, the private sector is investing heavily in digital infrastructure (e.g., Google is building an open subsea cable "Firmina" that runs from the East Coast of the United States to Las Toninas, Argentina to improve connectivity and increase Latin America's access to digital services; Microsoft's Airband initiative has helped more than 51 million people globally gain access to the internet), which can change the way decisions on global and local connectivity will be taken in the coming years.